MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Scopes.md

 You can use a PowerShell module to share and deliver PowerShell tools.
 A module is a unit that can contain cmdlets, scripts, functions, variables, aliases, and other useful items.
-Unless explicitly defined, the items in a module are not accessible outside the module.
+Unless explicitly defined, the items in a module aren't accessible outside the module.
 Therefore, you can add the module to your session and use the public items without worrying that the other items might override the cmdlets, scripts, functions, and other items in your session.